NoahCSmith93/PokemonTeamBuilder/README.md

 # User Stories

  As a user, I want the ability to:
-- log in to my own account
+- Log in to my own account
-- view all of my created teams on my profile
+- View all of my created teams on my profile
-- to create new teams
+- Create new teams
-- view other user's teams on that user's page
+- View other user's teams on that user's page
-- leave comments on other user's teams
+- Leave comments on other user's teams
-- upvote or downvote a team
+- Upvote or downvote a team
-- browse teams on an page that lists recently created teams
+- Browse teams on an index page that lists recently created teams

 ## Bonus User Stories
 - Search and see suggestions when putting in new Pokemon